Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group4____KellyChou_RenyiZhao_LiYuTang./Group4_ChiP_seq.md

 - **Required large amounts of tissue**

     It requires a lot of tissue to be prohibitive for some rare sample types.
-The peaks in the profiles needed to be compared to the same loci of the control sample to make        the result more accurate.
+The peaks in the profiles need to be compared to the same loci of the control sample to make        the result more accurate.

 - **Prior knowledge of DNA-binding protein required**